rrich-kray/ecommerce-backend/README.md

-# Ecommerce Product Database
+# Ecommerce Backend

-This repository contains the source code for the Ecommerce Product Database.
+This repository contains the source code for the Ecommerce Backend.

 ## Table of Contents